timewave-computer/time-bandits/docs/concept_004_time_dual.md

 Time maps track the causal "when" of observations across multiple chains, while controller labels track the provenance "where from" of resources.
 These complementary perspectives appear to form a categorical dual pair, suggesting that our dual validation approach is not redundant but fundamentally complete in a mathematical sense.

+As defined in ADR_018, our resource formalization model formalizes resources as tuples with explicit properties and implements dual validation through both temporal and ancestral validation mechanisms.
+This duality is not coincidental but represents a deep mathematical symmetry in cross-chain systems.

 ## 2. Categorical Foundations

 To establish this duality rigorously, we'll employ category theory, which provides a natural language for describing structural relationships across different domains.